susanBuck/notes/05_Laravel/14_Authentication.md

 );
 ```

 The `auth` filter is one that comes baked into Laravel by default.
 Open `/app/filters.php` to explore its contents.
-In summary, when you apply this filter it checks to see if the user is a guest (i.e. not logged in) and if they are, it redirects them to your login page.
+In summary: when you apply this filter it checks to see if the user is a guest (i.e. not logged in) and if they are, it redirects them to your login page.